fkwai/MatlabScripts/rnnSMAP/README.md

 # rnnSMAP
-code in this folder will do:
+code in this folder will do both pre-process and post-process of LSTM project
+## pre-process
+1. convert raw GLDAS and SMAP matfiles to csv that included all grid in CONUS
+2. devide subset of CONUS database

+## post-process
 1. read SMAP predictions from LSTM code running in linux server
 2. read forcing database and predict SMAP using LR, LRpbp, NN, NNpbp.
 3. compute statatics between observation and predictions using multiple methods